Is John Hancock Multifactor Mid Cap ETF (JHMM) a Strong ETF Right Now?

 Even though ETFs offer diversified exposure that minimizes single stock risk, investors should also look at the actual holdings inside the fund.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.

-For JHMM, it has heaviest allocation in the Information Technology sector --about 19.30% of the portfolio --while Industrials and Healthcare round out the top three.
+For JHMM, it has heaviest allocation in the Information Technology sector --about 19.10% of the portfolio --while Industrials and Financials round out the top three.

-When you look at individual holdings, Marvell Technology Inc (MRVL) accounts for about 0.53% of the fund's total assets, followed by Parker Hannifin Corp (PH) and Skyworks Solutions Inc (SWKS).
+Looking at individual holdings, Marvell Technology Inc (MRVL) accounts for about 0.53% of total assets, followed by Parker Hannifin Corp (PH) and Skyworks Solutions Inc (SWKS).

-JHMM's top 10 holdings account for about 4.13% of its total assets under management.
+Its top 10 holdings account for approximately 4.13% of JHMM's total assets under management.

 Performance and Risk

-JHMM has a beta of 1.13 and standard deviation of 25.26% for the trailing three-year period, which makes the fund a medium risk choice in the space.
+The ETF has a beta of 1.12 and standard deviation of 25.30% for the trailing three-year period, making it a medium risk choice in the space.
 With about 670 holdings, it effectively diversifies company-specific risk.

 John Hancock Multifactor Mid Cap ETF is a reasonable option for investors seeking to outperform the Style Box - Mid Cap Blend segment of the market.
 However, there are other ETFs in the space which investors could consider.